Data centers aren’t just another job site. They move faster, come with tighter requirements, and bring in bigger budgets—but only if you’re ready.

 Response times are shorter.
 Documentation standards are stricter.
 And crews are expected to show up certified, consistent, and fully accountable for every step.
 That’s the cost of entry.
 But it’s also why the payoff is real.

-And it's also why we decided to dive deep into how BuildOps helps commercial contractors get data-center ready.
+And it's also why we decided to dive deep into how BuildOps helps commercial contractors get ready for data center construction management.

-Getting into data centers doesn’t mean training your whole team from scratch.
+Getting into data center maintenance doesn’t mean training your whole team from scratch.
 Start with a few qualified techs and build from there.
+That approach fits data center construction projects, where scopes change quickly and access windows are tight.

 Inside BuildOps: